sushil2601/javaScript_practise/REACT.md

             .preventDefault() → Stops default behavior (like form submission) .stopPropagation() → Prevents the event from bubbling up

-Q. What is the purpose of the "key" prop in ReactJS?

-Ans:-

-    .key helps React identify which items have changed, been added, or removed in a list.
-    .It makes rendering more efficient by tracking elements uniquely.

 Q. What is the impact of indexes as keys?